VincenzoPallini/MLOps-Project-House-Price-Prediction-with-MLflow/README.md

 ## Project Overview

-This project demonstrates an advanced application of MLOps principles to predict house prices using the Kaggle House Prices dataset.
+This project demonstrates an application of MLOps principles to predict house prices using the Kaggle House Prices dataset.

 **Dataset:** [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) from Kaggle.